Main Office: 541-230-1220 | Wildlife Hotline: 541-745-5324

 Wildlife Education Internship

-We are seeking 1-2 Wildlife Education Interns to join our education team for the summer term.
-Our Wildlife Education Program operates on a 5-acre nature center and is home to a dozen non-releasable avian species, or “Raptor Ambassadors.”
-Intern will work with our Raptor Education team to provide care, training, and enrichment to our animal ambassadors.
-Duties include many aspects animal husbandry such as diet preparation, cleaning enclosures, assisting staff with educational outreach, and more.
+We are seeking multiple Wildlife Education Interns to join our Education team.
+Our Wildlife Education Program operates on a 5-acre nature center and is home to a dozen non-releasable birds of prey as well as reptiles and invertebrates.
+These animals are our Animal Ambassadors and help us provide educational programs for the public.
+Interns will work with our Education team to provide care, training, and enrichment to our animal ambassadors.
+Duties include many aspects of animal husbandry such as diet preparation, cleaning enclosures, assisting staff with educational outreach, and more.

-Schedule: Our Wildlife Center is open seven day a week, 365 days a year.
-Intern will report to work at Chintimini Wildlife Center for three or more of our scheduled 6-hour shifts per week and perform animal care activities onsite.
-Shift times are flexible but are typically 10am – 2pm.
-Internships last approximately 12 weeks and closely follow the Oregon State University academic calendar.
+Schedule: Our Wildlife Center is open seven days a week, 365 days a year.
+Interns will report to work at Chintimini Wildlife Center for three or more of our scheduled 4-hour shifts per week and perform animal care activities onsite.
+Shift times are flexible but are always between 10am – 4pm.
+Internships last approximately 11-13 weeks and closely follow the Oregon State University academic calendar.
+Interns are also expected to take on a project to be completed by the end of the term.

 Compensation: These are unpaid volunteer positions